huggingface/text-generation-inference/docs/source/conceptual/guidance.md

 ## How it works

-TGI's leverages the [outlines](https://github.com/outlines-dev/outlines) library to efficiently parse and compile the grammatical structures and tools specified by users.
+TGI leverages the [outlines](https://github.com/outlines-dev/outlines) library to efficiently parse and compile the grammatical structures and tools specified by users.
 This integration transforms the defined grammars into an intermediate representation that acts as a framework to guide and constrain content generation, ensuring that outputs adhere to the specified grammatical rules.

 ## Table of Contents 📚